adamfk/bouncy-button-data/.github/ISSUE_TEMPLATE/switch-report.md

 Thanks for sharing your button/switch data with the community.

+Please note:
+- This issue is for a **particular instance** of a switch/button of the original poster.
+If someone else wants to test the same switch model, they should create a new issue.
+- The original poster can add additional test sessions to this issue (if they wish) by adding a comment.

 # Switch Info
 Please fill out the following information about the switch you are testing: